I do not think I have ever met someone who says they enjoy jeans shopping.

 Stretch denim will usually have 1%-2% elastane, with some blends having up to 5%.
 The more elastane or spandex in the fabric, the more stretchy the material will be.
 How much stretch you want will depend on how tight you like the fit; go for a higher elastane count if you want a comfortable tight fit.

 When I first discovered stretch fabrics, I enjoyed wearing a tight fit but these days I like to wear a Levi’s 511 for a slightly more natural fit.

 2: Stay away from ‘skinny’ jeans

 Do not get me wrong, I am not saying you have to buy a straight leg if you are after a slim cut.
 I simply recommend that you avoid most jeans that are advertised as ‘skinny’ or ‘super skinny’ as they tend to be on the extreme side of the term.
 Most of these cuts tend to fit much smaller in the waist too; I once tried on a pair of super skinny Levis (519 cut) in a 36″ waist (my usual size), and found that they were several sizes too small.
 They ended up fitting snugly on the 31″ waist of a friend of mine.
 I have never found a Wrangler cut that fits either.

 Instead of looking for a skinny jean, go for one that is advertised as a slim or (preferably) slim tapered.
-I have found the Riders by Lee R2 Slim and Narrow to be an excellent cut with a nice taper; I can wear one of these with an excellent fit in the waist, quads and calf area.
+I have found the Riders by Lee R2 Slim and Narrow to have a strong taper; I can wear one of these with a tight fit in the waist, quads and calf area.
 If you are after a tight jean, these will do you well.

 3: Go to a good alterations tailor